Here's everything you'll want for your home from Wayfair's Labor Day Sale | CNN Underscored

 Kitchen

-At almost half off, these mid-century style chairs with over 2,000 five-star reviews, are a bargain you can trust.
-Available in fabric and leather look, they’ll work in almost any home.
+At almost half off, these midcentury-style chairs with over 2,000 5-star reviews are a bargain you can trust.
+Available in fabric and leather looks, they’ll work in almost any home.

 Gold Flamingo Naomi Counter Stool ($276.99, originally $580; wayfair.com)

-This 4.7 star-rated stool is extremely glamorous and extremely well-priced, at over 50% off.
-Upgrade your kitchen counter with this stool, available in white with gold hardware and navy with chrome hardware, that is, “Gorgeous!
-Just like the picture,” according to one five-star reviewer.
+This 4.7-star-rated stool is extremely glamorous and extremely well priced at over 50% off.
+Upgrade your kitchen counter with this stool, available in white with gold hardware and navy with chrome hardware, that, according to one 5-star reviewer, is “gorgeous!
+Just like the picture.”

 Custom made for your cabinet opening — so be sure to measure twice — this highly rated kitchen upgrade will seriously change your life for the better when you have all your pots, pans and other cooking tools at your fingertips.